 Engineers can accomplish this on a metagame level, on account of their status as an odd sort of Jack-of-All-Trades.
 A given engineer can be good at one or two things depending on specialization, but what those things are can be pretty much anything, with viable specs for ranged burst damage, close-up condition damage, area control, endless kiting, and everything in between; you won't know which sort of engineer you're fighting until you're already taking damage.
 In a large-scale PvP fight, getting in a melee fight with a defensive bomb-dropping "bunker" engineer is almost as bad an idea as not chasing down an elixir-and-grenade-lobbing support engineer before he can hide behind his allies.

-Continuity Nod: Several landmarks familiar to players of Guild Wars 1 will pop up, mostly underwater.
-Examples include a statue of Melandru from The Temple of Ages that the Quaggan worship, or some of the old construction of Lion's Arch.
+Continuity Nod: Several landmarks familiar to players of Guild Wars 1 will pop up, some underwater.
+Examples include a statue of Melandru from The Temple of Ages that the quaggan worship, or some of the old construction of Lion's Arch.
 There is also a LOT of lore to be found about the intervening 250 years and more.
-Time will tell if this turns into Continuity Porn or not.
+It's so thick, it's practically Continuity Porn.

 In-game continuity: The levitating grizwhirl of the human circus storyline is mentioned offhandedly as an Inquest invention in the asura Synergetics storyline.